Understanding the Consequences of Porosity in Welding

 The Stress is Real!

 When porosity hits a weld, it's not just some minor issue.
 These gas-filled pockets can increase stress concentrations at the points where they exist.
 Imagine putting a bunch of pressure on a balloon with little holes—it’s bound to burst.
-That’s essentially what happens with welded joints that contain porosity; the stress gets concentrated at those weak spots, making them prime candidates for fractures or failures when under load.
+That’s essentially what happens with welded joints that contain porosity;

 This is especially critical in industries where weld strength directly correlates to safety, like construction, aerospace, and automotive manufacturing.
 If your welds can’t withstand the stresses they're designed for, well, you’re opening the door to potential disasters.